Qumulo/docs/nics-transceivers-cables.md

 This section explains how you can identify your node's NICs and choose the correct transceivers and cables for your Qumulo nodes.

 ## Corresponding Node and NIC Types
-The following table lists node types, the NICs that these nodes use, the speeds of the NICs, and links to the latest transceiver compatbility documentation from the vendor.
+The following table lists node types, the NICs that these nodes use, the speeds of the NICs, and links to the latest transceiver compatibility documentation from the vendor.

 {% include note.html content="Certain vendors update this list with every firmware release.
 The following table links to the latest firmware version that Qumulo Core supports." %}